Arizona

 Entities already regulated by certain federal laws are exempt from Arizona's breach notification requirements:

-- HIPAA-covered entities: Healthcare providers, health plans, and healthcare clearinghouses subject to the federal Health Insurance Portability and Accountability Act do not need to comply with the state law, provided they follow federal breach notification rules
+- HIPAA-covered entities: Healthcare providers, health plans, and healthcare clearinghouses subject to the federal Health Insurance Portability and Accountability Act do not need to comply with state law, provided they follow federal breach notification rules

 - GLBA-regulated entities: Financial institutions subject to Title V of the Gramm-Leach-Bliley Act are exempt from the Arizona statute